-Kidding aside (okay, I’m not kidding–I’m still sorry Hill), the LSC was also a great reminder, via a sucker punch to the gut, that no matter how much you plan, and regardless of how meticulous you are in preparing, nothing beats a last minute checklist to ensure you have your damn water bottles before beginning a 35k lap.
+Kidding aside (okay, I’m not kidding–I’m sorry Hil, it won’t happen again), the LSC was also a great reminder, via a sucker punch to the gut, that no matter how much you plan, and regardless of how meticulous you are in preparing, nothing beats a last minute checklist to ensure you have your damn water bottles before beginning a 35k lap.
 I did not complete the aforementioned checklist until AFTER the race started.
 So, I was halfway up the first climb before I realized I was dry.
 I can’t believe that I actually contemplated racing without water for a moment.
 Fortunately, sanity caught up with me pretty fast, and I turned around for a quick zip back to the start.
 With two bottles of water snuggled safely in my bottle cages, I looked at my GPS unit, and saw that I only lost 4 minutes.

 4 minutes.
 No problem.
 It’s a long race, I’ll make it up…